balaji/balaji.github.io/_posts/2015-08-28-tamil-nadu-roundtrip.markdown

 #### Regrets:

 * Didn't stop in Ponmudi/Colachel/Kanyakumari.
-  * Because I had to be in Chennai on Saturday and that means I need to have enough rest, staying in Ponmudi or Kanyakumari for Thursday night would mean that I need to ride on Friday daylight and reach Chennai by night and immediately travel the next day.
+  * Because I had to be in Chennai on Saturday and that meant that I needed enough rest, staying in Ponmudi or Kanyakumari on Thursday night would've left me riding on Friday daytime to reach Chennai by night and immediately travel the next day.

-  * I was slightly uneasy to spend money in Ponmudi, its a hill station and stay would've been costly.
+  * I was slightly uneasy to spend money in Ponmudi, its a hill station and a stay would've been costly.

   * I really wanted to do a night ride.

-* Didn't see the windmills as I was riding at night.
-But I can't have both as stated in the previous point.
+* Didn't experience the presence of gigantic windmills from Nagercoil to Tirunelveli as I was doing a night ride.

 * Didn't buy Srivilliputhur paalkova.
 It is one of the lasting images of my childhood.
-Dad used to buy this when he used to come from work on weekends to our home in Virudhunagar.
+Dad would buy this when he used to come from work on weekends to our home in Virudhunagar.
 It used to be a single block of quarter kg sweet.
 Me and my brother will cut it in the middle and finish it in one sitting!
+Fun times.